salahineo/contact-form/README.md

 ### Goal

 This is a simple contact form using PHP-Mailer library with gmail SMTP server.
-I coded this project to practice on my knowledge of HTML, CSS, jQuery, and PHP in real project.
+I coded this project to practice my knowledge of HTML, CSS, jQuery, and PHP in a real project.

 ### Benefits

 Here are some ideas to benefit from this project:

-- Take this project as a task and try to make it, and if you could not do a specific section, see how i make it in the source code (use comments to reach this section).
+- Take this project as a task and try to make it, and if you could not do a specific section, see how I make it in the source code (use comments to reach this section).
-- Extract code of specific section and use it in your project.
+- Extract a code of a specific section and use it in your project.
 - Review source code to see how other people code their projects.
 - Edit on this project after studying its code well, to know how to work in pair-programming with other people
 - Upgrade this project, and add your own sections or pages